asp143/coinmarketcap-scraper/README.md

 # coinmarketcap-scraper
-Scrapes the coinmarketcap website for data of each coins defined.
+Creates a request on the coinmarket API for data of each coins defined.
 Generates a JSON file for the data fetched.
-The data should show up in the data folder
+The data should show up in the data folder.

 ### Packages
 - [fs](https://nodejs.org/api/fs.html)